akyrillidis/akyrillidis.github.io/_posts/2015-12-12-ALPS_partI.md

 > $$
 > iterations.*

+...and according to the following theorem (for convergence in estimates):

 > **Theorem 2 (Convergence of IHT in estimates) [8]**. *Given observations $\mathbf{y} = \boldsymbol{\Phi} \mathbf{x}^\star$, where $\mathbf{x}^\star$ is $k$-sparse.
 If $\boldsymbol{\Phi}$ satisfies the RIP with $\delta\_{3k} < 1/8$, then, IHT recovers $\widehat{\mathbf{x}}$ such that
 > $$